Camp Roberts Bob Fire

 Evacuations and Sheltering:

 Mandatory Evacuation Orders: There are currently no mandatory evacuation orders in place.
-Officials have confirmed that no areas outside of the military base are threatened.
+Officials have confirmed that the fire poses no threat to civilian areas outside the military installation.

-Evacuation Shelters and Information: Because there are no evacuations, there are no active evacuation shelters, and the estimated number of people impacted by evacuations is currently zero.
+Evacuation Shelters and Information: With no evacuations ordered, there are no active evacuation shelters.
+The estimated number of people impacted by evacuations is zero.

 Road and Infrastructure Closures:

-There are currently no road closures or infrastructure closures reported in association with this fire.
-The incident is entirely isolated to the military impact range, and no infrastructure is threatened.
+- There are no road closures or infrastructure closures associated with this fire.
+The incident remains entirely confined to the military base.

 For more information, visit: